blackbox2718/blackbox2718.github.io/_tabs/about.md

 order: 1
 ---

 Hi there, welcome to my blog!
-My name is Duc Vu, and I am a junior studying applied mathematics at UCLA.
+My name is Duc Vu, and I am a senior studying applied mathematics and statistics at UCLA.
 I previously attended Pasadena City College as a math major and transferred during Covid-19 period :(.
-This blog is, in general, dedicated to PIC16B, which is a course that focuses on scientific computation and data science through the study of Python.
+This blog is, in general, dedicated to my interest in machine learning and data science.
 In addition, some math related materials can be found here as well.

 ### Course Notes